 Preserving Our Rich Street Life

-Certainly, Park Slope is an urbane urban environment with wonderful architecture and a human scale, but those would count for little without the richness of its street life.
-That is truly the essence of Park Slope.
+Certainly, Park Slope is an urbane urban environment with wonderful architecture and a human scale, but those would count for little, without the richness of its street life.
+That certainly is one of Park Slope’s finest assets.

 The mission of the Civic Council’s Livable Streets Committee is to improve the use, safety and quality of the streets, sidewalks, and streetscape of Park Slope, in cooperation with neighboring communities, in ways that enhance street life and safety for all users.